Back to top

 Students will follow a methodical and structured curriculum which gives opportunities to work towards developing mastery of the three pillars of vocabulary, phonics and key grammatical concepts during KS3 such as word order, adjectival agreements, conjugations of verbs, tenses to enable them to have the self-efficacy required to enjoy learning languages and thrive in the subject.
 Students will also begin to combine their skills and aspire to structure complex writing through our departmental FRACTIONS model which develops the key principles of successful writing.

-Students develop on the skills mastered at KS4 and deepen their understanding around 3 main themes
+Students develop on the skills mastered at KS3 and deepen their understanding around 6 main themes:

 Knowledge in Spanish: